jupyter-server/gateway_provisioners/docs/source/operators/installing-gp-container.md

 Gateway Provisioners provides the _ability_ to configure kernel specifications for any of its kernel provisioner implementations.
-However, because these instructions are relative to containers that are typically built for specific environments in mind, it's important to include the desired optional dependency for either Kubernetes or Docker environments.
+However, because these instructions are relative to containers that are typically built with specific environments in mind, it's important to include the desired optional dependency for either Kubernetes or Docker environments.

 ```{note}